jkellogg123/CloneHero_InputOverlay/README.md

 ## New feature ideas
 This section is just to put ideas for new features/changes.

-1. manage the metric ton of dlls (platforms directory too) better / organize repo better lol
+1. manage the metric ton of dlls (platforms directory too) better / organize repo better lol.